 Your Name:

 Your Position:

-Name of child or vulnerable adult:
+Name of child:

-Address of child or vulnerable adult:
+Address of child:

-Parents/carers names , address and telephone number:
+Parents/ carers names, address and telephone number:

-Date of birth: (Children):
+Date of birth (child):

 Date and time of any incident:

 Venue of incident:

+Vende of modern.

 Your observations:

-Exactly what the child or vulnerable adult said and what you said
+Exactly what the child or vulnerable adult said and what you said:

 (Remember; do not lead the child or vulnerable adult - record actual details.
 Continue on separate sheet if necessary)

 Action taken so far:

+, reading and real

-Information on alleged abuser:
+Information on allege ed abuser:

-First Aid treatment given:
+First Aid treatment g iven:

-External agencies contacted (date & time)
+External agencies co ontacted (date and time)

-Police If yes - which:
+Police If yes, which:

-Yes Name & contact number:
+Yes / No Name & contact number:

-Νο

 Details of advice received:

-Children's Services If yes - which:
+Children's Services If yes, which:

-Yes Name & contact number:
+Yes / No Name & contact number:

-Νο Details of advice received
+Details of advice received:

+NGB If yes, which:

-NGB Name and Contact number:
+Yes / No Name & contact number:

-Yes Details of advice received:
+Details of advice received:

-No

-Local Authority/Forum If yes - which:
+Local Authority/ If yes, which:

+Forum

-Yes Name & contact number:
+Yes / No Name & contact number:

-No Details of advice received
+100 / 110 Details of advice received:

-Other (NSPCC) If yes - which:
+Other (NSPCC) If yes, which:

-Yes Name & contact number:
+Yes / No Name & contact number:

-No

-Details of advice received
+Details of advice received:

 Signed Print Name

-Signed Print Name

-Date:
+Date

 Remember to maintain confidentiality on a need to know basis - only if it will protect the child or vulnerable adult.
-Do not discuss this incident with anyone other than those who need to know
+Do not discuss this incident with anyone other than those who need to know.